SAP-archive/cloud-platform-workflow-virtual-event/exercises/06/readme.md

 cf update-service default_workflow -c '{"authorities": ["WORKFLOW_DEFINITION_GET", "WORKFLOW_INSTANCE_START"]}'
 ```

 > The value supplied with the `-c` command option is in JSON format, make sure you use the right combination of quotes and brackets.
-Happily, as we're all using a Linux based Bash shell there are no variations to worry about here!
+Happily, as we're all using a Linux based Bash shell courtesy of the App Studio, there are no variations to worry about here!

 This update should complete with a simple "OK" message.